dnhkng/GlaDOS/README.md

       3. update `completion_url` to the URL of your local server
       4. remove the LlamaServer configurations (make them null)

 4. For voice recognition, install I have precompiled [Whisper.cpp](https://github.com/ggerganov/whisper.cpp), using ```make libwhisper.so``` and supplied the "libwhisper.so" file in the "glados" folder.
 For Windows, check out the discussion in my [whisper pull request](https://github.com/ggerganov/whisper.cpp/pull/1524).
-This is a temporarily solution until we have build scripts for each platform.
+This is a temporary solution until we have build scripts for each platform.
 5. Download the models:
     1.  [voice recognition model](https://huggingface.co/distil-whisper/distil-medium.en/resolve/main/ggml-medium-32-2.en.bin?download=true)
     2. [Llama-3 8B](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-IQ3_XS.gguf?download=true) or